Accessibility for Ontarians With Disabilities Act, 2005

 - mandatory training on the requirements of the Integrated Accessibility Standards and on the requirements of the Code as they pertain to persons with disabilities;

-- orientation for newly hired employees, as well as whenever changes are made to relevant policies and procedures; and
+- orientation for new employees, as well as whenever changes are made to relevant policies and procedures; and

 - mandatory training on the requirements of the Accessibility Standards for Customer Service, and the Firm’s Accessible Client Service Policy;